Just start working

 Save your files

 Click File > Save As.
 Select a location for your file and click Save.
-If you use Office 365 or OneDrive, click Add a Place, click the service you want to use, then log in.
+If you use Office 365 or OneDrive, click Add a Place, then click the Office Live service or OneDrive you want to use.

 Select the text you want to format.
 Use the controls on the Home tab to make text bold, italic, underlined, or a color, and to apply styles such as H1.
 Use the Design tab to apply a ready-made theme to your entire document.
 When you point at a theme, or a command that changes the look of a document, such as line spacing, you see your change right away.